dsyme/dsyme-presentations/design-notes/off-by-default-warnings.md

 The F# compiler implements some "off-by-default" warnings.
 Here they are (at the time of writing, 26 July 2021):

+#### Warning 52 - defensive copy

+See https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/compiler-messages/fs0052 for information on this one.

 #### Warning 1182 - unused value